 Are there valid concerns about data protection in the cloud?
 The idea of storing personal information somewhere "up in the cloud" makes companies that deal with vast amounts of sensitive data doubtful.
 Why?

-Needless to say that cyber attacks should be of vital concern to any law firm that stores confidential data in the cloud as this information is particularly at risk to become a key target for hackers – they can use the data for purposes of blackmail, fraud, and other criminal activity.
+Needless to say that cyber-attacks should be of vital concern to any law firm that stores confidential data in the cloud as this information is particularly at risk to become a key target for hackers – they can use the data for purposes of blackmail, fraud, and other criminal activity.

-Even though an increasing number of law firms transition to the cloud to streamline their operations, both offices who are already using cloud-based services and those who aren’t (yet) express concerns about keeping their clients safe.
+Even though an increasing number of law firms transition to the cloud to streamline their operations, both offices that are already using cloud-based services and those who aren’t (yet) express concerns about keeping their clients safe.

 In fact, 70% of current cloud users told the American Bar Association (ABA) that they were worried about losing control of their data stored in the cloud, while an impressive 63% of non-users pointed out that they were reluctant to adopt the cloud simply due to security concerns, especially in light of recent data breaches such as the prominent Panama Paper data leak in 2016.